darwin-morocho/flutter-facebook-auth/website/versioned_docs/version-4.x.x/intro.md

 <p>A plugin that easily adds Facebook authentication into you Flutter app.
 Feature includes getting user information, profile picture and more.
 This plugin also supports Web.</p>

 ## Features
-- Login on iOS, Android, Web and macOS.
+- Login on iOS, Android and Web.
 - Express login on Android.
 - Granted and declined permissions.
 - User information, picture profile and more.